Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Discussion

 \subsection{About CE}

-In Section~\ref{sec:Results}, we showed that the parameters related to CE, i.e. \lce{} for the envelope binding energy and \ace{} for CE efficiency have a large impact on the formation of merging BCOs, as already highlighted in many other works \cite[e.g., ][]{dominik2012,VG2018,GiacobboCOB,Combine,GiacobboKick,Klencki21,broek21,broekgaarden2022,Vigna2022}.
+In Section~\ref{sec:Results}, we showed that the parameters related to CE, i.e. \lce{} for the envelope binding energy and \ace{} for CE efficiency have a large impact on the formation of merging BCOs, as already highlighted in many other works \cite[e.g., ][]{dominik2012,VG2018,GiacobboCOB,Combine,GiacobboKick,Klencki21,broekgaarden2021,broekgaarden2022,Vigna2022}.
 Recent works suggest that the models used in binary population synthesis codes may be optimistic regarding CE survival, especially for massive stars \citep[see, e.g.,][]{Klencki21,Klencki22}.
 As a consequence, these codes may overestimate the number of merging BBHs formed through CE \citep[e.g.,][]{Briel22,Marchant21,gallegosgarcia2021}.
 However, we found that the increase of the binding energy does not always decrease the number of BCO mergers (Section~\ref{sec:bbhform}).
-Rather, it allows more (massive) systems to evolve through channel I (Figure~\ref{fig:channelsMultimodel}).
-At high metallicity, higher binding energies boost the merger efficiency and the merger rate of BBHs and BHNSs (Figures \ref{fig:meffBHBH} and \ref{fig:rate_local}), allowing the formation of more massive merging BBHs, also influencing the BH mass spectrum (Figure~\ref{fig:BBHmerg}).
+Rather, it allows more (massive) systems to evolve through channel I (Fig.~\ref{fig:channelsMultimodel}, see also \citealt{Kruckow2016}).
+At high metallicity, higher binding energies boost the merger efficiency and the merger rate of BBHs and BHNSs (Figs. \ref{fig:meffBHBH} and \ref{fig:rate_local}), allowing the formation of more massive merging BBHs, also influencing the BH mass spectrum (Fig.~\ref{fig:BBHmerg}).

 Variations of \ace{} produce a scatter in the local merger rate density of BNSs up to one order of magnitude.
-In general, for $\ace<1$, the predicted merger rates are just marginally consistent with the one found by the LIGO--VIRGO--KAGRA collaboration.
+In general, for $\ace<1$, the predicted merger rates are just marginally consistent with the one found by the LVK after the third observing run \citep{abbottGWTC3popandrate}.
 For BBHs, low \ace{} values produce a larger number of mergers.
-A significant increase in the number of BBH mergers could result in a tension with the local merger rate estimated by LIGO--VIRGO--KAGRA when also the contribution of other formation channels are taken into account (e.g. dynamical formation channel in star clusters).
+A significant increase in the number of BBH mergers could result in a tension with the local merger rate estimated from GWTC-3 \citep{abbottGWTC3popandrate} when also the contribution of other formation channels are taken into account (e.g. dynamical formation channel in star clusters).

+In contrast, in the lower mass range of WD binaries, low \ace{} values seem to be the best match to the observed properties of post-CE MS--WD systems \cite[e.g.,][]{zorotovic2010,DeMarco2011,toonen2013,camacho2014}.